neondatabase/website/content/docs/guides/partner-intro.md

 updatedOn: '2024-06-14T07:55:54.403Z'
 ---

 Learn how you can offer instant, managed Postgres databases to your end-users through Neon.
-This guide covers how you become a Neon partner, integrate your platform with Neon, set usage limits for your users, and more.
+This guide covers how to become a Neon partner, integrate your platform with Neon, set usage limits for your users, and more.

 ## Partnering with Neon